tcemmene/python-dev-container/readme.md

 	(can also be updated later, see [here](#add-or-remove-python-packages-by-using-requirements-file))

-2. Open Terminal inside the current directory
+2. Open Terminal inside the current directory.

 3. Fire up container with compose file: